herrkaefer/elastic-routing/README.md

 ## matrixd

-double type matrix, automatically resizable.
+double type dense matrix.
+You set and get, it resize silently.

 ## rng